pc2/sus-compiler/README.md

 - [x] Can Generate Verilog for Blur2 filter
 - [x] Can Generate Verilog for FIFO
 - [ ] Multi-Clock Modules
-- [ ] Clock Tracking for SubModules
+- [ ] Output Clocks for SubModules

 ### Fun projects to do in SUS
 - [x] [Bit-Serial Matrix Multiply](https://github.com/VonTum/BitSerialMatrixMultiply)